Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Committee/CommissionYearKey Recommendations / Outcome

-Committee headed by Lord Macaulay (on education & admin links)1835Macaulay's Minute influenced English education and indirectly the civil service by supplying English-educated clerks and lawyers; promoted English curriculum used in recruitment.
+Committee headed by Lord Macaulay1835Macaulay's Minute influenced English education and indirectly the civil service by supplying English-educated clerks and lawyers; promoted English curriculum used in recruitment.

-Aitchison Committee1886Reclassified services into Imperial, Provincial and Subordinate; clarified recruitment channels and career paths.
+Aitchison Committee 1886Reclassified services into Imperial, Provincial and Subordinate categories; clarified recruitment channels and career paths.

 Islington Commission1912Proposed two entry channels (England & India), recommended reserving posts for Indians (quantum debated), suggested more training in India.